Bewerken

 contosowap2 DMZ Availability set contosowapset contososac2

-As you might have noticed, no NSG is specified since Azure lets you use NSG at the subnet level.
-Then you can control machine network traffic by using the individual NSG associated with either the subnet or the NIC object.
+The settings don't specify NSG because Azure lets you use NSG at the subnet level.
+You can control machine network traffic by using the individual NSG associated with either the subnet or the network interface card (NIC) object.
 For more information, see What is a network security group (NSG).

 If you're managing the DNS, we recommend you use a static IP address.
 You can use Azure DNS and refer to the new machines by their Azure FQDNs in the DNS records for your domain.
 For more information, see Change a private IP address to static.